jaycody/hci_qa/README.md

 _________________________________

 ###1.
 Objectives
-- Continuously verify and validate HCI webapp functionality according to specs and requirements.
+- Continuously verify and validate HCI website functionality according to specs and requirements.
-- Build and deploy a test automation framework capable of continuous verification and validation of the HCI webapp.
+- Build and deploy a test automation framework capable of continuous verification and validation of the HCI website.

 _________________________________